Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

 Intuitively, we call a Lagrangian $L$ in a symplectic manifold $M$ to \textit{have a Bohr-Sommerfeld-Profile handle} if under a symplectomorphism from $[a,b]\times Z$ to a codimension 0 submanifold with boundary in $M$, $L$ looks like $\cL_\gamma$ for some path $\gamma,$ see Definition \ref{bsphandle}.
 A Bohr-Sommerfeld-profile surgery of such a Lagrangian $L$ is defined as where $\wt\gamma$ denotes a path in $\bC^*$ with same end points as that of $\gamma$ but representing a different primitive homotopy class than $\gamma$.

-In Lemma \ref{ref:mono} we show that if $L$ is a monotone Lagrangian and $\wt\gamma$ satisfies some properties, then a Bohr-Sommerfeld-profile surgery using $\wt \gamma$ preserves monotonicity, that is $BSP(L)$ is also monotone.
-We denote such BSP surgeries as $BSP_0(L)$.
+In Lemma \ref{ref:mono} we show that if $L$ is a monotone Lagrangian and $\wt\gamma$ is chosen judiciously (see Equation \ref{eq:zeroar}), then a Bohr-Sommerfeld-profile surgery using $\wt \gamma$ preserves monotonicity, that is $BSP(L)$ is also monotone.
+We call such surgeries zero-area BSP surgeries and denote them as $BSP_0(L)$.